 Bryan Young is the President and CEO of The First National Bank of Orwell, where he is the fifth generation of his family in leadership of the Bank.
 Prior to his appointment in 2016, he served as Vice President and CFO from 2005.
 He worked previously for National Specialty Insurance in Madison, Wisconsin, and Thomson Financial First Call in Boston, Massachusetts.
 He earned a bachelor’s degree magna cum laude in Geography and Economics from the University of Vermont and a master’s degree in Finance, Investments and Banking from the University of Wisconsin-Madison.
 Bryan serves as President of the board of Addison County Home Health and Hospice, Treasurer of the Town of Orwell, Vermont, and as a ski instructor at Pico Mountain.
-He participates in several local musical ensembles.
+He plays in several local musical ensembles.
 He lives in Orwell with his wife, Sheri, and their two boys.

 Executive Council Members